paf31/purescript-folds/docs/Control/Fold.md

 elem :: forall a.
 Eq a => a -> Fold a Boolean
 ```

+A `Fold` which tests if a specific value appeared as an input.

 #### `notElem`

 ``` purescript
 notElem :: forall a.
 Eq a => a -> Fold a Boolean
 ```

+A `Fold` which tests if a specific value did not appear as an input.